ginberg/data-analyst-nd/P5/project5.md

 ## Feature selection

 I have used SelectKBest to select the best features from the input features.
-The input features are the features that were supplied from the dataset plus 1 have added.
+The input features are the features that were supplied from the dataset plus 3 features that have added.
-My ideal behind this feature is, that a poi might be given a relatively high bonus compared to others.
-That is why I have added a bonus to salary feature.
+Why have I added these features?
+I have some ideas about a poi, namely
+- they might have got a relatively high bonus compared to other people.
+Because the reason for commiting fraud might be to get a lot of money.
+Imagine your salary is not that high yet (because you have just started), than you will have to get a high bonus.
+Thus the ratio, bonus to salary will be high.
+- a poi communicates relatively more with other poi than with non-poi.
+This is because you probably want to make some appointments on how to commit fraud or just because fraudulent people are more attraced to each other.
+For the first point, I have used the bonus_to_salary feature, for the 2nd I have added fraction_from_poi and fraction_to_poi.

 ## Algorithm